Modern Love Mumbai

-Modern Love Mumbai is an Indian Hindi-language romantic comedy anthology Amazon Prime Video series produced by Pritish Nandy, that premiered on Amazon Prime Video on May 13, 2022.
+Modern Love Mumbai is an Indian Hindi-language romantic comedy anthology series produced by Pritish Nandy that premiered on Amazon Prime Video on 13 May 2022.
 Its episodes run from 40 to 45 minutes.

 Modern Love Mumbai is the Mumbai chapter based on the American anthology series Modern Love.

 Premise

 Modern Love Mumbai - Exploring six unique yet universal stories of human connection and love in its varied forms, including romantic, platonic, parental, sexual, familial, marital and self-love, which are presented in six different episodes.
 It premiered on Amazon Prime Video on 13 May 2022.